zlatko-ms/envarfiles/README.md

 **Optional** set to False if you do not want to override already existing variables defined in the workflow.
 Defaults to *"true"*.

-## Outputs

-### definitions

-List of file paths that have been processed for value injection in the github environnement.
-Note that the files that cannot be found during the action execution will be ignored.

 ## Example usage

 ### Basic usage